 - honey mustard dressing

-Begin by dicing chicken tenderloins in to small, bite-size peices and saute and cook thouroughly in 1 tbsp of olive oil in a pan.
+- Begin by dicing chicken tenderloins in to small, bite-size peices and saute and cook thouroughly in 1 tablespoon of olive oil in a pan.
 Set aside.